-Percentage - Sets the amount of motion in the window being monitored that is required to initiate a motion detected alert.
-If this is set to 100%, this means that motion is detected within the whole window to trigger a snapshot.
+Percentage - Sets the amount of motion in the window being

+monitored that is required to initiate a motion detected alert.
+If this is set to 100%, motion is detected within the whole window to trigger a snapshot.

 Note: Setting a higher sensitivity and a lower percentage makes any motion more easily detected.